Category

 has recently drawn attention from a business perspective as well.

-However, analyzing how young people specifically differentiate their use of diverse screen media requires detailed data from large-scale samples, making it difficult to find definitive answers.
+However, analyzing how young people specifically differentiate their use of diverse screen media requires detailed data from large-scale samples, making it difficult to find answers.

 ◆Unraveling Young People's Information Behavior with Detailed Data